Stiff Upper Lip, Jeeves: Reception

+Wodehouse biographer Richard Usborne praised the book: "It's marvellous the way Wodehouse can get the same actors into new imbroglios using the same scenery; and the way innocent Bertie has only to see a noose to stick his fat head into it."

 Adaptations

 Television

 The story was adapted into the Jeeves and Wooster episode "Trouble at Totleigh Towers" which first aired on 13 June 1993.
 There are some differences in plot, including: